icon-project/icon-sdk-python/README.md

     .params(params)									\
     .build()

-# Generates an instance of transation for calling method in SCORE.
+# Generates an instance of transaction for calling method in SCORE.
 raw_transaction = CallTransactionBuilder()			\
     .from_(wallet.getAddress())						\
     .to("cx00...02")								\